sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-session-cookie.rst

 Save the incoming cookies using the ``-c`` option of the ``curl`` into a file.

-In the below example, the Fire Insights web server is running on the local machine at : ``localhost:8080``
+In the below example, the Fire Insights web server is running on the local machine at: ``localhost:8080``

 You can replace it with your machine name and port.